 Although these three measures of Walmart’s operating profit markup are stable (λ = 7.22%, 6.73% or 7.8%), we select the OLS (A1) results to compute Walmart’s long-term profit margin because they are the most reliable measured by the comparative t-statistics:

-(A4) Walmart’s profit margin before depreciation is computed by using indirect least squares (see equation (4):
+(A4) Walmart’s profit margin before depreciation is computed by using indirect least squares (see equation (4), which implies:

 OMAD = μ = (λ – 1) / λ = 0.0722 / 1.0722 = 0.0673; that is, OMAD = 6.73%

-It’s difficult to produce such stable profit margins as we obtained and reliable (high t-statistics after correction for serial correlation using either the Prais-Winsten algorithm or using the Newey-West t-statistics) estimates using structural models of profit indicators.
-Among the profit indicators specified on the OECD Guidelines (2017), the reduced-form profit margin for controlled importers (or the profit markup for controlled exporters) can produce more reliable estimates of arm’s length profit indicators.
-One great advantage is the parsimony obtained by using the same equation (3) to produce a comparable profit markup or a comparable profit margin—depending on the facts and circumstances.
+It’s difficult to produce such stable profit margins as we obtained and reliable t-statistics (after correction for serial correlation employing either the Prais-Winsten algorithm or the Newey-West t-statistics) using structural models of profit indicators.
+Among the profit indicators specified on the OECD Guidelines (2017), our reduced-form profit equation can produce more reliable estimates of arm’s length profit indicators.
+One advantage of using equation (3) is the parsimony obtained to produce a comparable profit markup for controlled exporters or a comparable profit margin for controlled importers—depending on the audit facts and circumstances.

-Historical Note: We first learned of the markup price equation (3) reading (as an undergraduate) the magnificent book by Michael Kalecki, Theory of Economic Dynamics, George Allen & Unwin, 1954, Chapter 1 (Cost and prices).
-Kalecki (1899-1970) is a prominent economists of the 20th century, and he is the most complete economist that I have studied.
+Historical notes: We first learned of the markup price equation (3) reading (as an undergraduate) the magnificent book by Michael Kalecki, Theory of Economic Dynamics, George Allen & Unwin, 1954, Chapter 1 (Cost and prices).
+Kalecki (1899-1970) was a prominent economists of the 20th century, and he was the most complete economist that we studied.